Complete Nursing Career Guide

 The BSN degree is designed to encompass four years’ time with a focus on career development and graduate studies.
 A typical BSN track includes course work in leadership, science, research, statistics, biology, healthcare administration, community health, and environmental health along with general studies in subjects like philosophy, physics, creative writing, and history.

-The overarching goal of the BSN degree program is to prepare students to sit for the NCLEX examination.
-Colleges and universities offering BNS programs have pre-licensure baccalaureate nursing programs for students with no prior nursing experience along with programs for students with no prior college experience.
+The overarching goal of a Bachelor of Science in Nursing degree is proper preparation in the workplace after successfully passing the NCLEX examination.
+Universities and colleges offering BNS programs offer all-in-one nursing tracks as well as pre-licensure baccalaureate nursing programs for students with no prior nursing experience.
+You can also find BSN nursing programs designed for students with no prior work experience or college experience.

-Many accredited colleges offering BSN programs have created accelerated degree programs for students that have already earned a bachelor degree in another field of study.
-Accelerated degree programs in of this type are often known as Second Degree Nursing programs.
+Many accredited colleges offering BSN programs have created accelerated degree programs for students.
+An accelerated degree is designed to compress the normal length of the degree program for students that have earned a qualifying college degree in a different areas of study.
+Accelerated degree programs of this type are often known in academia as Second Degree Nursing programs.
 A second degree program can run from twelve to eighteen months to earn a bachelor degree and closer to three years for a master’s degree.

 Bridge programs are highly important to nursing professionals.
 A bridge program is a degree created by accredited higher education institutions for the benefit of professionals who have already earned a degree that seek additional credentials.
 The motivation to earn additional credentials are typically rooted in career advancement, earning power, job stability, and other professional opportunities.
 A sampling of nursing bridge programs include the following:

 Accredited colleges and universities offering a Master of Science in Nursing (MSN) offer specialization for those seeking to propel their careers forward through advanced clinical training and academic mastery.
 A professional may choose to leverage an MSN degree to become a certified midwife, clinical specialist, certified anesthetist, or nurse practitioner.
-As an example of specialties, a nurse practitioner can specialize in the following: geriatric, family, adult, pediatric, emergency, cardiology, nephrology, neonatology, oncology, primary care, women’s health, and school health.
+As an example of specialties, a nurse practitioner can specialize in the following: family, geriatric, adult, pediatric, emergency, nephrology, cardiology, primary care, neonatology, oncology, school health, and women's health.
 Examples of non-clinical tracks for students earning an MSN degree include: nurse educators, managers, administration, leadership, and teachers.

 The Doctor of Nursing Practice (DNP) is the highest degree that can be earned in nursing known as a terminal degree.
 The typical DNP curricula builds upon the master-level curricula by extending learning in systems leadership, quality healthcare practices, and empirical data.
-It is important to know many accredited universities have constructed the Doctor of Nursing Practice program to run parallel with a variety of related healthcare doctorate programs such as dentistry, medicine, pharmacy, and psychology.
+Many accredited colleges have specifically constructed the Doctor of Nursing Practice (DNP) track to run parallel with related doctorate programs in the healthcare sector such as medicine, psychology, dentistry, and pharmacy.

-The other doctoral degree track within nursing is the PhD program.
-The goal of the PhD track is to adequately prepare nurse scientists with skills and knowledge in non-clinical careers.
+In addition to the DNP, accredited colleges offer a doctorate degree that allows students to earn a PhD upon completion of the program.
+The overarching goal of a PhD program is to prepare nurse scientists with key skills and industry-specific knowledge for a non-clinical careers path.
 Examples of non-clinical careers for PhD holding nurse scientists may include nursing education, research, and healthcare administration.
-In other words, the PhD degree track is rooted in research-intensive environments while the DNP program is an immersion experience in practice.
+Put another way, PhD programs in nursing are research-intensive environments while DNP degree programs are an immersion experience in nursing practice.

 Clinical Nurse Specialist